Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

 Note also that we have considered a once-subtracted relation for the $g^0_0(t)$ Omn\`es solution.
 This is because, in what follows, we will choose $t_m$ with $\phi^0_0(t_m)\geq \pi$ and then a subtraction is needed to ensure the convergence when $t\rightarrow t_m$.
 The corresponding subtraction constant $\alpha$ will be determined by imposing numerically a non-cusp condition for $g^0_0(t)$ at $t_m$.

 Let us now explain the use of these equations.
-On the one hand, we need input from $K \pi$ scattering, which in \cite{Pelaez:2016tgi} we took as fixed input from the data analysis constrained with Dispersion Relations in \cite{Pelaez:2016tgi}.
-However, in this report we will use these partial-wave HDR to analyze first and constrain later both the \pik and \pipikk data parameterizations simultaneously.
+On the one hand, we need input from $\pi K$ scattering, which in \cite{Pelaez:2016tgi} we took as fixed input from the data analysis constrained with dispersion relations in \cite{Pelaez:2016tgi}.
+However, in this report, we will use these partial-wave HDR to analyze first and constrain later both the \pik and \pipikk data parameterizations simultaneously.
 Thus, instead of fixing one set of partial waves when studying the other, we will allow both sets to vary when considering their coupled HDR.

-On the other hand, let us recall we need the Muskhelishvili-Omn\'es method because {\it in the unphysical region} there is no $\pipikk$ data and it may seem that we will not know what input to provide.
+On the other hand, let us recall we need the Muskhelishvili-Omn\`{e}s method because {\it in the unphysical region} there is no $\pipikk$ data and it may seem that we will not know what input to provide.
 Nevertheless, the equations above do not need the full knowledge of $g^I_\ell(t)$ in the unphysical region, but only their phases and the $\Delta^I_\ell$.
-As already explained, Watson's Theorem tells us that the former are known from $\pi\pi$ scattering, since in that regime other possible states made of more pions are negligible.
-For this purpose we will take these $\phi^{I_t}_\ell(t)=\delta^{I_t}_{l,\pi \pi \rightarrow \pi \pi}(t)$ phase shifts from the dispersive analysis of \cite{GarciaMartin:2011cn}.
+As already explained, Watson's theorem tells us that these phases are known from $\pi\pi$ scattering, since in that regime other possible states made of more pions are negligible.
+For this purpose we will take these $\phi^{I}_\ell(t)=\delta^{I}_{\ell,\pi \pi \rightarrow \pi \pi}(t)$ phase shifts from the dispersive analysis of \cite{GarciaMartin:2011cn}.
 In addition, each $\Delta^I_\ell$ does not involve $g^I_\ell(t)$ itself, but only other partial waves with $\ell'-\ell\geq 2$.
-However, in the unphysical region such higher partial waves are suppressed with respect to that with $\ell$.
-Actually, we have explicitly checked that the $\ell=3$ contribution to the $g^1_1(t)$ is rather small and even higher waves are negligible.
+However, in the unphysical region, such higher partial waves are suppressed compared to that with $\ell$.
+We have explicitly checked that the $\ell=3$ contribution to the $g^1_1(t)$ is rather small indeed, and even higher waves are negligible.
 Thus, with our simple phenomenological description of $g^1_3(t)$ we can get a good dispersive representation of $g^1_1(t)$.
-In addition the $\ell=4$ contribution to $g^0_2(t)$, which we have also considered, is almost negligible.
+In addition, the $\ell=4$ contribution to $g^0_2(t)$, which we have also considered, is almost negligible.
 Once we have $g^0_2(t)$ it can be used as input for Eq.~\eqref{eq:MOeq} to obtain the dispersive representation of $g^0_0(t)$ (Note that the $\ell=4$ contributions for $g^0_0(t)$ were neglected in \cite{Pelaez:2016tgi} but are considered here.).